 The Kenyatta International Conference Centre (KICC) is the ultimate landmark building in Nairobi.
 This tower is a hallmark of the city as well as of the whole country.
 It is surrounded by the Parliament building, the City Hall and the High Court.
-Behind the high court, there’s an open curio market on Saturdays, where you can get all sorts of souvenirs and artefacts.
+Behind the High Court, there’s a curio market on Saturdays (referred to as the “Maasai Market”, where you can get all sorts of souvenirs and artefacts.
 The curio market rotates between various locations according to the week day.
 On Tuesdays, it is next to the University, and there is a permanent market in the Westlands, opposite the Sarit Centre.

-About 30 min outside of Nairobi, you’ll find one of Africa’s most famous farms, at the foot of the Ngong Hills.
+30 min outside of Nairobi, you’ll find one of Africa’s most famous farms, at the foot of the Ngong Hills.
 The whole district is actually named Karen, after the Danish lady who brought Kenya into the world literature.
-After visiting the Karen Blixen farm, a trip to the top of the Ngong Hills will give you a spectacular view of the Rift Valley.
+After the Karen Blixen farm, a trip to the top of the Ngong Hills a great idea.
+The view from there is simply spectacular!

 Karen also features a Giraffe Centre, where visitors can see, feed and even touch giraffes.
 These animals are used to people, so there is noting to be afraid of.

-The leafy Karen suburb also features a huge number of very nice restaurants with huge gardens, so there is no need for the visitor to go hungry, or to contend with fast food.
+The leafy Karen suburb also features a huge number of very nice restaurants with huge gardens.
+No need to go hungry, or to contend with fast food!

 A unique feature of Nairobi is that it’s a city with its own national park.
-Not as crowded with animals as the Maasai Mara, a drive in this park offers a nice diversion from the crowded city life of Nairobi.
+There are less animals than in Maasai Mara, but it is a nice diversion from the fast pace of Nairobi.
 The most frequently used entrance is from Langata Road, by the Kenya Wildlife Service HQ.
 This place also features a lion orphanage, and also a quite nice restaurant called Rangers, where visitors can enjoy a meal just next to the Nairobi National Park.

 Places to eat